Benjamin-Riordan/pp2-how-well-do-you-know-star-wars/README.md

 ## Imagery
-This site uses onlu one image , and that is a background image, the reason for this was to keep the expericne as text based as possble
+This site uses only one image , and that is a background image, the reason for this was to keep the expericne as text based as possble

 ## Wireframes